KellyT4425/slot-royale/README.md

 [CI Python Linter](https://pep8ci.herokuapp.com/#)

 > While validating the functionality of my code to ensure it meets the required specifications and performs efficiently.
-I did not encounter an errors.
-Please see below, results from my **CI Python Linter**
+I did not encounter any errors.
+Please see below, results from my **CI Python Linter**.

 ![Validation](images-readme/python-linter.png)